 As mentioned above, Hawaiian Airlines is accommodating to all snub-nosed breeds!
 The airline will allow these pets to fly as long as they travel in a crate that is one size larger than needed.
 This extra space helps improve air circulation.
 Aloha Air is another snub-friendly Hawaii airline, but currently only allows these breeds to fly between the Hawaiian islands.

-Ground Transportation Could be the Best (or Only) Option
+Ground Transportation Could be YOUR Best (or Only) Option

-Because domestic airline restrictions are getting stricter and stricter for pugs and other snub-nosed breeds, we’ve been helping more clients move their snubs by ground transport—even if it’s a cross-country move.
+Because domestic airline restrictions are getting stricter for pugs and other snub-nosed breeds, we’ve been helping more clients move their snubs by ground transport—even if it’s a cross-country move.
 You can reference the IPATA directory for qualified pet ground transport vendors.
 If you hire PetRelocation for a domestic move, we have our own network of trained ground transport partners.

 International Airline Regulations